grem1ly/actor_link_template/README.md

 # actor_link_template

-Note: This template is designed for mobile devices.
+Note: This template is specifically designed for mobile devices.